forestgrape/coronavirus/8_data/monitoring.md

 ### Different Counts
 There are several counts to distinguish [not very clear on this page yet, in work]:
 * Number of people getting currently infected.
 This number predicts how many people may need hospital treatment starting in roughly 1 to 3 weeks and being there in 1 to 4 weeks so they may need a place in the next 1 to 7 weeks.
 This number can only be **estimated**.
 The numbers depends on the protection measures and the count of currently infected (mostly those not knowing).
 * Number of people with viruses detectable with PCR/Antigen tests.
 They may not yet be symptomatic but may get **tested** through sampling or contact tracing.
-They may or may not develop symptoms, about 80% develop symptoms.
+They may or may not develop symptoms.
 * Number of people with **symptoms**.
-Likely a fraction of these are most often detected in case counts.
 Symptoms usually come between 1 and 10 days after the infection occurred.
 * Number of people admitted to **hospitals**.
 (This number can be lowered in absolute emergencies with triage.)
 * End of disease.
 Often about 10 days after symptom onset for a mild disease.
 The disease lasts usually much longer in severe cases and is fatal in about [1 of 400 cases](#on-numbers) which yields the **death count**.